cyrixninja/Eazy-Reviews/README.md

 - Ubuntu WSL(Development Enviroment)
 - Visual Studio Code

-# How we built it❓
+# How I built it❓
 We built it using Courier's API ,Firebase ,Replit, Cohere's NLP,Flask and Python.
 We used Courier's API for our platform's email notifications, Firebase for storing the data online, Replit for developing our app and hosting our Backend and Flask as our Backend.We used Cohere's NLP API for processing the review data and making it to feedback report to send to the business owner

 # Challenges we ran into